numaan0/ai-travel-genius-datadog/README.md

 ## 🙏 Acknowledgments

-Built for the **Datadog Hackathon 2025** with full trace-based observability.
+Built for the **AI Partner Catatyst Hackathon 2025** with full trace-based observability.

 **Organization**: `ai-travel-genius`